apache/datafusion/datafusion/physical-plan/README.md

 [DataFusion](df) is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-This crate is a submodule of DataFusion that contains the `ExecutionPlan` trait and the variou implementations of that trait for built in operators such as filters, projections, joins, aggregations, etc.
+This crate is a submodule of DataFusion that contains the `ExecutionPlan` trait and the various implementations of that trait for built in operators such as filters, projections, joins, aggregations, etc.

 [df]: https://crates.io/crates/datafusion